 After all these years when the common response to a comment on the Uyghurs of Xinjiang was “The WHAT of WHAT?”, their new-found global fame is yet more unfortunate.
 It’s hard to believe now that the screening of this film, less than two years ago, came at a time when the Uyghurs were little known, when films like this could still be made about groups that were still active, and still seemed relevant; when dedicated Uyghur scholars and performers still had room to maintain their culture.
 Following their pervasive silencing since then, among a host of fine articles on the appalling current situation in Xinjiang, see here, and here, including Rachel Harris’s comments on the disappearance of Sanubar Tursun.
 Among many articles on the distinguished ethnographer and film-maker Rahilä Dawut, another victim of the purge, is this.
-For more, see Shrine festivals of the Uyghurs, Uyghur drum-and-shawm, and Uyghur culture in crisis..
+Click here for remarkable videos of Sufi Naqshbandi ritual among the Uyghurs.
+For more, see my roundup of posts on Uyghur culture.

 I’ve left the review below as I first wrote it.